npm/npm/doc/json.md

 Starting with npm version 0.2.14, you may specify a tarball URL in place of a version range.

-This tarball will be downloaded and installed as a bundle at install time.
-See `npm help bundle`
+This tarball will be downloaded and installed locally to your package at install time.

 ## devDependencies